Agent Learning in the Emergence of Complex World

 - Venue: Online Talk

-Over the past few years, we have witnessed a great success of AI in many applications, including image classification, recommendation systems, etc. This success has shared a common paradigm in principle, learning from static datasets with inputs and outputs.
+Over the past few years, we have witnessed great success in AI across many applications, including image classification, recommendation systems, etc. This success has followed a common paradigm in principle: learning from static datasets with inputs and outputs.
 Nowadays, we are experiencing a paradigm shift from pattern recognition to decision making.
-Instead of learning the knowledge from static datasets, we are learning through the feedback of our knowledge.
-Especially since machine learning models are deployed in the real-world; these systems start having impacts on each other, turning their decision making into a multi-agent problem.
-Therefore, agent learning in a complex world is a fundamental problem for the next generation of AI to empower various multi-agent environments.
+Instead of learning knowledge from static datasets, we are learning through feedback on our knowledge.
+Especially since machine learning models are deployed in the real-world, these systems start to impact each other, turning their decision-making into a multi-agent problem.
+Therefore, it is essential to develop AI systems that can effectively and reliably collaborate in various contexts.
+This is a fundamental problem for the next generation of AI, aiming to empower various multi-agent environments.

-Dr. Yali Du is a postdoctoral research fellow at University College London and a visiting researcher at Huawei London Research Lab.
-She obtained her Ph.D. in AI in 2019 from University of Technology Sydney, under the supervision of Dacheng Tao.
-Her research interest lies in how to address multi-agent problems, including controlling with flexibility and diversity, the emergence of interaction, multi-agent credit assignment, and robustness of agent learning.
+Dr. Yali Du is currently a postdoctoral research fellow at University College London.
+She obtained her Ph.D. in AI in 2019 from University of Technology Sydney.
+Her research interest lies in how to address multi-agent collaboration problems, including controlling with flexibility and diversity, the emergence of interaction, multi-agent credit assignment, and robustness of agent learning.
 Her research output has been widely published in prestigious venues including ICML, NeurIPS, IJCAI, ACM MM, IEEE TMM, etc.